 Family support is important during this time, too.
 Try to visit at least once a week during the transition if you can, and encourage close relatives and friends to make periodic visits if your loved one has said this is OK, so they are surrounded by familiar faces during this transition.
 Also, pay attention to changes in your loved one’s mood.
 If they’re feeling overly anxious or sad several weeks after the move, talk to the staff about what can be done to help or whether it may be a sign that they should be evaluated by a doctor.

 And just as your loved one will go through an emotional transition, so will you.
 Not directly caring for an aging family member sometimes comes with guilt, but it’s important to understand that your family has made the best decision for their long-term care.

 Just remember that you aren’t alone.
-Many families will go through a similar transition—as 27 million Americans will need long-term care by the year 2050, according to the Centers for Disease Control and Prevention.
+Many families will go through a similar transition — as up to 30 million Americans will need long-term care by the year 2050.
 But by choosing the right assisted living facility, carefully planning the move with your loved one’s preferences in mind and being there to offer physical and emotional support throughout the moving process, you can make this transition much less stressful.